open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   * The `aggregation` (optional) to be used.
 If not provided, the default aggregation (based on the type of the Instrument) will be applied.

-If there is no Instrument meeting the selection criteria, the SDK SHOULD fail fast and let the caller know.

 If there are more than one Instruments meeting the selection criteria, individual language implementation can decide what is the proper behavior, as long as the behavior is well defined and deterministic.

-If the `aggregation` is not provided, and the default aggregation doesn't have sufficient information (e.g. a Histogram without any bucket configuration), the SDK SHOULD fail fast and let the caller know.
+If the `aggregation` is not provided, and the default aggregation doesn't have sufficient information (e.g. a Histogram without any bucket configuration), the SDK SHOULD provide a way to let the user know (e.g. expose [self-diagnostics logs](../error-handling.md#self-diagnostics)).

 If there is no View registered, all the Instruments associated with the MeterProvider SHOULD be used.

-If there is any View registered, only the registered View(s) should be used.
+If there is any View registered, only the registered View(s) SHOULD be used.

 Here is one example: